Is Incorporating in British Columbia Worth It for Contractors and Consultants?

 Can I incorporate later if I wait?

 Yes.
-And sometimes, that’s the smarter move.
-Just make sure to track everything carefully so the switch is clean.
+Often that’s the smarter move.
+Just make sure your books are clean so the transition is smooth.

 Let’s Make the Right Call Together